graphql-python/graphene/UPGRADE-v1.0.md

 Schemas in graphene `1.0` are `Immutable`, that means that once you create a `graphene.Schema` any change in their attributes will not have any effect.
-Also the `name` argument is removed from the Schema.
+The `name` argument is removed from the Schema.

+The arguments `executor` and `middlewares` are also removed from the `Schema` definition.
+You can still use them, but by calling explicitly in the `execute` method in `graphql`.

 ```python
 # Old way